GoogleCloudPlatform/professional-services-data-validator/README.md

 ```
 data-validation run-config
   --config-file CONFIG_FILE
-                        YAML Config File Path to be used for building or running validations.
+                        YAML Config File Path to be used for executing validations.
   --verbose, -v         Verbose logging will print queries executed

 ```